TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe03_block_variants/README.md

 * doesn't occupy the entire 1x1x1m space,
 * is made up of two pieces (the pole and a sign),
 * uses a CUTOUT texture (with seethrough holes)
-* has variants (can face in four directions, and can be four different colours)
+* has variants (can face in four directions, can be four different colours, and can be waterlogged (filled with water similar to vanilla sign or fence)

 It will show you: